 The Proponent will finalise its detailed design once the Agreement for Sub-Lease and Ground Sub-Lease are agreed with the City.
+These documents will require that the development is in accordance with the detailed design and the City's approval (as sublessor).

 The detailed design will form the basis for the Development Application planning approvals process, and will provide further opportunities for community comment.

-If the Development Application is approved, the Proponent anticipates that it will require a 14-15 month construction and fitout process, with the completed premises being ready to open to the public in Spring 2020.
-Concurrently with the detailed design and finalising negotiations on the Agreement for Sub-Lease and Ground Sub-Lease, the City will continue negotiations with the DPLH regarding the Head Lease arrangements and terms.
+If the Development Application is approved, the Proponent anticipates that it will require a 14-15-month construction and fitout process, with the completed premises being ready to open to the public in Spring 2020.

+Concurrently with the detailed design and finalising negotiations on the Agreement for Sub-Lease and Ground Sub-Lease, the City will conclude negotiations with the DPLH regarding the Head Lease arrangements and terms.
 Any rent payable by the City under the Head Lease should be nominal.
 Any requirements in the Head Lease relating to the return of the site to the DPLH will be reflected in the Ground Sub-Lease.

-Attachment 7 outlines the proposed schedule for the high level implementation tasks associated with the old surf club lease and redevelopment proposal.
+Attachment 8 outlines the proposed schedule for the high level implementation tasks associated with the old surf club lease and redevelopment proposal.
 This document outlines the proposed timeline against the Master Plan implementation and Foreshore Management Plan preparation.